Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we proposed a protocol to enhance the sensitivity for DM direct detection experiments using qubit sensors by projecting the state of sensors into the collective excitation state ($W$ state).
-We showed that our protocol can significantly suppress the effect of the background excitation and enhance the sensitivity for DM direct detection experiments using qubit sensors.
+We showed that our protocol can significantly suppress the effect of the background excitation by a factor equal to the number of qubit sensors and enhance the sensitivity for DM direct detection experiments using qubit sensors.
+Our protocol does not require entanglement of sensors during the signal accumulation, hence avoiding the difficulty of maintaining the long coherence time of the entangled sensors.
 We take into account the noise effects, including background excitation, amplitude damping, and dephasing, optimize the measurement time of the protocol and demonstrate the advantage of our protocol compared to the separate measurement of each qubit sensor, as well as its limitations.

-With the background excitation rate of 0.1\%, one can reduce the uncertainty for the DM parameter estimation from the measurement by at least a factor of $10^{-1}\sim 10^{-2}$ compared to the separate measurement.
+In particular, quantitatively, for a setup with the typical background excitation probability of 0.1\% with a number of qubits around $10^2-10^3$, one can reduce the uncertainty for the DM parameter estimation from the measurement by a factor of $10^{-1}\sim 10^{-2}$ compared to the separate measurement.
+For the instance of using superconducting transmon qubits for probing hidden photon DM~\cite{Chen:2022quj}, scanning DM mass from $4- 40 \ \rm \mu eV$ for a 1 year plan, we expect the sensitivity down to $\epsilon \simeq 10^{-14}$ to be achievable, given $ O(100)$ qubits and high-fidelity $W$ state projection.

+One technical challenge lies in the performance of the projection to the $W$ state.
+The imperfection of the $W$ state projection becomes an additional source of noises.
+The background excitation suppression from the protocol remains effective, giving the same suppression of the uncertainty of the parameter estimation compared to the separate measurement by the scaling of $O(1/\sqrt{L})$; however, the low fidelity of the $W$ state readout would suppress the observed signal directly.
+The optimized gate sequence~\cite{Plesch:2011vwn,Zhang:2022pue,Wagner:2024ckk} might help mitigate these effects.